-If you or someone you know, care about, or love was harmed or abused in foster care, you may have a lawsuit.
+If you or someone you know was harmed or abused in foster care, you may have a lawsuit.
 RepresentYou is a lawyer referral service than can help people find a lawyer to sue the people who have harmed them.
 RepresentYou is a State Bar certified lawyer referral service that try help people find lawyers with a minimum of 20 years of experience in dealing with child services lawsuits, our lawyers also carry malpractice insurance and have no disciplinary action from any bar association.

 Our lawyers may be able to work on a contingency fee basis, a contingency fee can mean you don’t pay unless you win.
 This means that suing child protective services for harming your child can cost you nothing until the case is resolved in your favor.